Mustang Coaching Staff

 Head Coach Jessica Jones-Sitzmann

-Jessica Jones-Sitzmann is the winningest softball coach in Morningside history with a 539-306 career record for a .638 winning percentage over the past 16 seasons.
+Jessica Jones-Sitzmann is the winningest coach of any sport in Morningside history with a 653-349 career record for a .652 winning percentage over the past 19 seasons as head softball coach.
 Jones-Sitzmann was a Morningside assistant coach for four years before she was promoted to the head post in 1999.
-She has led Morningside to 11 30-win seasons over the last 12 years.
+She has led Morningside to 13 30-win seasons, eight NAIA National Tournament appearances, seven GPAC regular season championships, and seven GPAC post-season tournament championships over the last 15 years.

 Jones-Sitzmann guided the Mustangs to a school-record nine consecutive 30-win seasons, including five 40-win campaigns, from 2003 to 2011.
 Jones-Sitzmann was named the 2014 GPAC Coach of the Year after the Mustangs posted a 30-14 record and won GPAC regular season and post-season tournament championships to qualify for the NAIA National Tournament for the sixth year in a row.
 She also guided the Mustangs to GPAC regular season championships in 2007, 2009, 2010, and 2011.